 - The main thing you will learn with this tour is what daily life was like for those who lived in ancient Rome.

-As much as you are fascinated by the city of Rome, sometimes you want to get away from the hustle and bustle and breathe fresh air in the countryside.
-To do so is to experience another part of Italy's richness, and the capital's location allows it.
+As much as you love the city of Rome, sometimes you want to get away from the hustle and bustle and breathe some fresh air in the countryside.
+To do this is to experience another part of Italy's richness and the location of the capital allows it.
 On this tour to Assisi and Orvieto you will visit the birthplace of St. Francis of Assisi (a two and a half hour drive from Rome) and the impressive cathedral of Orvieto (an hour and a half from Rome).

 Then you will spend the afternoon in Assisi, a quiet town of cobblestone streets presided over by its 9th century basilica that tells the story of the patron saint of Italy and has been declared a UNESCO World Heritage Site.
 An ideal choice for those who want to spend a quiet and relaxing day without giving up visiting historical monuments and learning a little more about the history of Italy.